savindu-pasintha/savindu-pasintha/README.md

 <a href="https://www.linkedin.com/in/savindu-pasintha-6287a31a4/" target="blank"><img align="center" src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" alt="sacindupasintha" height="30" width="40" /></a>

-<p align="center"> ✨ I am professional Full Stack Software Developer ( Web / IOS & Android Mobile App | Ecommerce | Mobile Application Reverse Engineering ) Application development with multiple companies with multiple Technologies in these days.</p>
+<p align="center"> ✨ I am professional Full Stack Software Developer ( Web / IOS & Android Mobile App | Ecommerce | Mobile Application Reverse Engineering ) Application development with multiple companies with multiple Technologies in these days.💞️</p>

-<p align="center">✨ In My More than 3 years Freelance Carrier Experience through, I Got Full Stack Mobile application development knowledge for android and IOS platform, Fully Functional E-Commerce/WordPress Web Application Development , Full Stack Desktop Application Development , API Development , WEB Hosting , SEO Web and Mobile applications, Real Time time Communication for develop USSD & IVR (Inter Voice Response) Development Knowledge. ------------------------------------- I love to think out of the box and find and implement brand new ideas and brand new solutions in IT industry, And also hang with a strong fun & challenging team and grab more and more experience ,and learn new necessary skills for my career.
-I'm motivated to do my best for the sake of helping myself and the company advancement in the IT industry.</p>
+<p align="center">✨ In My More than 3 years Freelance Carrier Experience through, I Got Full Stack Mobile application development knowledge for android and IOS platform, Fully Functional E-Commerce/WordPress Web Application Development , Full Stack Desktop Application Development , API Development , WEB Hosting , SEO Web and Mobile applications, Real Time time Communication for develop USSD & IVR (Inter Voice Response) Development Knowledge.💞️</p>

 <p align="center">✨ I love to think out of the box and find and implement brand new ideas and brand new solutions in IT industry, And also hang with a strong fun & challenging team and grab more and more experience ,and learn new necessary skills for my career.
-I'm motivated to do my best for the sake of helping myself and the company advancement in the IT industry.</p>
+I'm motivated to do my best for the sake of helping myself and the company advancement in the IT industry.💞️</p>

 ![Savindu Pasintha's GitHub stats](https://github-readme-stats.vercel.app/api?username=savindu-pasintha&show_icons=true&theme=radical)